 Final Inspection and function testing

 Finally, PCB boards a test for their functionality by simulating normal circumstances where the PCB will operate later.
-Electrical signal runs through the PCB and the electrical characteristics are observed.
-If a PCB board gives an unexpected response, the PCB is regarded as a fail based on company policy.
+An electrical signal runs through the PCB and the electrical characteristics are observed.
+If a PCB board gives an unexpected response, the PCB is regarded as a failure based on company policy.

-In the PCB Assembly process finally, PCB is cleaned for residue soldering paste and flux which can damage solder with the passage of time and can suffer customer satisfaction.
+In the Turn-key PCB Assembly process, PCB is cleaned for residue soldering paste and flux which can damage solder with time and can suffer customer satisfaction.
 High-pressure Deionized water is used for cleaning the PCB.